luigiselmi/algorithms/README.md

 $ mvn compile
 ```

-When the command returns a new "target" folder is created with a subfolder "classes" containing all the compiled java classes.
+When the command returns, a new *target* folder is created, as Maven's convention, with a sub-folder *classes* containing all the compiled java classes.
+Examples of how to execute a Java class using Maven are provided in the following sections.

 ## Part I
 Part I covers elementary data structures, sorting, and searching algorithms.

 ### Week 1
 The Java code for the [programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php) is in the percolation folder.
 You can execute the code using Maven